Dre Campbell Farm

 To make garlic spray, follow this simple DIY recipe.

-The strong garlic odor will deter rosemary beetles.
+The pungent garlic odor will deter rosemary beetles.
 As an added benefit, the garlic water will also act as a natural fungicide.

-However, for severe infestations, you may need to combine this homemade rosemary beetle spray with other methods like handpicking beetles or using row covers.
+For bad infestations, you might need to use this homemade rosemary beetle spray in conjunction with other methods.
+You can also try hand-picking beetles or using row covers.

 5. Neem Oil